 Coronavirus Status in Colombia

-As of February 17, the rolling 7-day average of new daily cases has now dropped 28 days in a row in Colombia.
+As of March 7, the rolling 7-day average of new daily cases has now dropped 42 days out of the past 46 days in a row in Colombia.

 We have a separate article updated daily with the current status of coronavirus in Colombia.